wp-plugins/wp-external-links/readme.txt

 If you are experiencing any problems, just take a look at the [FAQ](http://wordpress.org/extend/plugins/wp-external-links/faq/) or report it in the [support section](http://wordpress.org/support/plugin/wp-external-links).
 You can also send me a mail with [this contactform](http://www.freelancephp.net/contact/).

 = Like this plugin? =
-This plugin is free and does not need any donations.
-You could show your appreciation by rating this plugin and/or [posting a comment](http://www.freelancephp.net/wp-external-links-plugin/) on my blog.
+Please [rate this plugin](http://wordpress.org/support/view/plugin-reviews/wp-external-links-plugin) or [post a comment](http://www.freelancephp.net/wp-external-links-plugin/) on my blog.

 == Installation ==